eellak/gsoc2018-GG-extraction/README.md

 # NER & Metadata Extraction from the Greek Government Gazette

-A module for NER and Metadata extraction.
-Extract Responsibility Assignments (RespA) to units of Public Administration Organizations (PAOrgs) and other useful data from Greek Government Gazette documents.
+Extract Responsibility Assignments (RespA) to units of Public Administration Organizations (PAOrgs) and other useful data / metadata from Greek Government Gazette documents.

 A [GFOSS – Open Technologies Alliance](https://gfoss.eu/) project as part of [Google's SoC 2018](https://summerofcode.withgoogle.com/).